askap-craco/craco-python/mpitests/README.md

 The above print out information tells us that we successfully finish the test and the bandwidth sending data from `seren-02` to `seren-01` and from `seren-04` to `seren-03` is about 100~Gbps.

-## Case 4: Two transmitters and one receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, but only use one node
+## Case 4: Two transmitters and one receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, with only one node

 1. Bring up Python virtual environment with `source /data/seren-01/fast/den15c/venv3.7/bin/activate`
 2. Go to directory `/data/seren-01/fast/den15c/craco-python/mpitests`